-This is the filter switch.
+This is the Filter switch.

-By pressing it, one of the $Filter\ FX$ is either enabled or disabled.
+By pressing it, one of the Filter FX is either enabled or disabled.
 The FX is enabled for the edited part.
-The $Filter\ \text{LED}$ , at the switch left, indicates the state of the FX.
-Using the Shift function, one of the 3 available $Filter\ FX$ can be selected.
+The Filter LED, at the switch left, indicates the state of the FX.
+Using the Alt switch, one of the 3 available Filter FX can be selected.